BuenaBaya/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+This is the fill colour for the drawn shape.

 **What does fill mean?
 What happens if you change it to stroke?**
+Fill is the fill colour for the drawn shape.
+Stroke is the outline for this shape.
+And you can colour it and stuff.

 **What happens if you remove (or comment out) this line?
 What about if you
 include both fill and stroke on seperate lines?**